 That presents each worldview as still very much alive and evolving.

-That presents each worldview in its most positive light without denying its shadow sides.
+That attempts to present each worldview in its most positive light without denying their shadow sides.

 That separates an individuals level of development (ie. their cognitive complexity, level of awareness or ego development) from their worldview.

 That clearly conveys that the vast majority of us are a complex weave of a number of different worldviews.
 Essentially that we have different ‘worldview parts’ within us.

 Let’s now take a look at each one of them.

 A Brief Description Of The Five Foundational Worldviews